 WAPHA has partnered with Patient Opinion as one strategy to promote the value of feedback from service users and is pleased to offer free subscriptions to Patient Opinion for WAPHA funded services.

-Complete the subscription form below or speak to Jane Harwood (Program Lead – Community Engagement) on 62724948 for more information about how to get a WAPHA funded service subscription to Patient Opinion.
+Complete the subscription form below or speak to Jane Harwood (Stakeholder Engagement Manager) on 62724948 for more information about how to get a WAPHA funded service subscription to Patient Opinion.

 What is Patient Opinion?